toraora/tora.dev/src/content/blog/mystery-hunt-2023-tech.md

 ### Hints!

-Anyone at HQ without another job, as well as a sizeable remote group of people, was put onto hint duty.
+Anyone at HQ without another job, as well as a sizable remote group of people, was put onto hint duty.
 There was simply no spare capacity to operate phones unless we significantly compromised on hinting, something we were not willing to do to ensure less experienced teams had a better experience.
 We probably averaged 6-8 people manning the hint queue at all times of day, even during HQ closure between 1 and 6 AM.
 Part of that was how much fun we were having and the creativity some teams put into their requests, so thanks everyone for entertaining us!

 ![zappy hint](/assets/images/hint.png)